 The Program for Women in Science and Engineering (WISE): WISE collaborates with faculty and staff across campus to increase the participation of women in science, technology, engineering, and math fields.
-Female mechanical engineering students can get involved with WISE through the first-year and/or second-year Women in Science and Engineering (WISE) Learning Community.
+Mechanical engineering students can get involved with WISE through programming via the WISE office.
 WiSE offers educational, career, and social support programs and opportunities.
 For more information about WISE students may contact the office in 218 Carver Hall.
-Applications are available on-line at www.wise.iastate.edu.
+Information is available online at www.wise.iastate.edu.

 Study Abroad: Students often elect to study in a foreign country as part of their undergraduate experience.
 This is an excellent way to complement the education students receive at Iowa State University.
 Students can also satisfy the international perspective requirement by earning credit at an institution in a foreign country.
-Students wishing to study abroad are encouraged to do so; however, they should keep these two rules regarding transferring credits in mind:
+Students wishing to study abroad are encouraged to do so; however, students should keep in mind that studying abroad at the end of their Mechanical engineering degree has the potential to delay graduation during transcript transfer and processing.